jpanaia/BookmarkManager/BookmarkManager.md

 * Store a resource as links hardcoded in component render
 * Store a resource in state
 * Store multiple resources in state
-* Break resources into sections
+* Break state object resources into subjects
+* Create subject component